NoobMaster-version/automatic-animal-feeder/README.md

 ### Can't Connect to Web Interface
 - Verify ESP32 is connected to WiFi (check serial monitor output)
-- Confirm you're using the correct IP address
+- Confirm you're using the correct IP address (172.20.10.2)
-- Make sure your device is on the same WiFi network
+- Make sure your device is connected to the "pet_feeder" WiFi network

 ### Inconsistent Food Dispensing
 - Adjust servo angles for optimal dispensing